kmafutah/buy-hold-sell-close/README.md

 TODO:
 TradingGymEnv - need to be fixed to mimic exchange env

-chikwambo.py -  change to use on bar event, hist-data returns delayed data but good got quick dev
+chikwambo.py -  change to use on bar event, hist-data returns delayed data but good for quick dev

 chikwambo.py - Use indicators to normalise data...